G7 Summit 2021: What is the G7, when is it meeting and where is the summit taking place?

 Many of the world’s poorest countries are currently having to choose between paying those debts and helping their communities recover from the coronavirus.

-The G7 must also provide support to poorer countries to tackle the immediate health crisis and the economic consequences of the pandemic.
+The G7 must also provide support to poorer countries to tackle the immediate health crisis and poverty caused by the pandemic.

 And the nations at the summit must set out urgent cuts in greenhouse gas emissions given that the countries in the G7 are amongst those with the greatest historic responsibility for the climate crisis.
 This includes ending all support for fossil fuels and adequate financial support for the hardest hit nations.